LiaScript/docs/README.md

 | U+259x |  ▐  |  ░  |  ▒  |  ▓  |  ▔  |  ▕  |  ▖  |  ▗  |  ▘  |  ▙  |  ▚  |  ▛  |  ▜  |  ▝  |  ▞  |  ▟  |

-#### 5. Emojies
+#### 5. Emojis

-Emojies are defined in the Unicode-standard too, that is why you can use any kind of symbols that you use in your day to day chat messages.
+Emojis are defined in the Unicode standard as well, which is why you can use any kind of symbols that you use in your day-to-day chat messages.

 ```` md